GenericMappingTools/gmt/doc/rst/source/supplements/gsfml/fzblender.rst

 **-F**\ *pfilter*
     Sets the along-track primary filter.
 Choose among convolution and non-convolution filters.
-    Append the filter directive followed by the full (6-sigma) IT(width).
+    Append the filter directive followed by the full (6-sigma) *width*.
 Available convolution filters are:

     - **b**: Boxcar: All weights are equal.
     - **c**: Cosine Arch: Weights follow a cosine arch curve.